Learn in Class and Apply It in Your Internship

 A highlight of Lodhika’s college experience was a paid internship with CME Group, working in the company’s SWIFT (Society for Worldwide Interbank Financial Telecommunication) department.
 The team he was on makes sure that clearing and post-trade transactions flow properly through the secure SWIFT network that connects CME Group with banks around the world.

 After 18 months as an intern, “the work I [was] doing is what a full-time employee would do,” Lodhika says.
 Working with his colleagues to expand the department’s client base, he drew on all aspects of his business training, from fundamentals in marketing to financial modeling to sensitivity analysis.
+After he graduated, the firm hired Lodhika as a financial systems analyst.

 “A lot of students say, ‘I’m learning this and don’t know when I’ll apply it,’” Lodhika notes.
 “That’s the benefit of an internship, you get to see where you will apply the concepts.
 Anything you learn in class you can apply to your job.”